USS Florida (SSGN-728): 2023

-Florida was sent to the Persian Gulf in autumn 2023, during the Israel-Hamas war.
+Florida was sent to the Persian Gulf in autumn 2023, during the Gaza war.
 Earlier that year in April, the Navy reported that Florida was one of two Ohio-class SSGNs, cruising through the Suez Canal into the Red Sea, while operating in the Middle East.

 Awards

 On 15 February 2013, Floridas crew was awarded the Navy Unit Commendation having "distinguished itself in action against the enemy" during Operation Odyssey Dawn in 2011.